Texas Health and Human Services Commission

 - pregnancy, and

-- being physically or mentally unfit to work 20 hours per week.
+- being physically or mentally unfit to work 20 hours a week.

-Verify any countable months of benefits received in another state by any household member who meets the ABAWD requirement.
+Verify any countable months of benefits received in another state by any household member who meets the ABAWD requirement (see A-720, New Texas Residents, for a link to out-of-state SNAP agencies).

 A—1980 Documentation Requirements